woensug-choi/HFM/README.md

 ```

 - Build Docker image (Upto 20 min)
-at the directory where the Dockerfile is,
+at the `Docker` directory where the Dockerfile is,
 ```bash
 # If CPU
 docker build -t ml_fsi_cpu -f ./TensorFlow_CPU.Dockerfile .